Roller Games: RollerGames

 In 1989, television producers David Sams and Mike Miller worked with Griffiths to produce RollerGames, a U.S. television show that presented an even more theatrical variant of the sport for a national audience.
 It featured a steeply banked figure-eight track, an alligator pit, and a number of skaters who had been in the Roller Games league, as well as younger participants.
 It was broadcast for one season (1989–1990) before its distributor, Quintex Media, went bankrupt.
 The bankruptcy was not related to the popularity of RollerGames.
 Ratings for the series were actually quite high, even beating the popular American Gladiators.

 Sams provided color commentary while Chuck Underwood handled the play-by-play, and was famous for saying "That was absolutely DEV-A-STAT-ING!"
 Shelley Jamison served as the "on-the-track" commentator while the late Wally George did halftime commentary.

-The show currently airs in reruns on Fox Sports 2 and Fox Sports 1.
+The show aired in reruns on Fox Sports 2 and Fox Sports 1.